 - The Principal shall select a designee, knowledgeable about bullying prevention and intervention, to perform the investigation. - Investigation of a bullying incident shall be initiated within five school days of receipt of a report and completed within 10 school days, unless the Principal grants in writing an additional 5-day extension due to extenuating circumstances.
-The Principal/ Designee shall document the extension in the investigation report and shall notify the parties involved. - The investigation shall include: - Identifying the perpetrator(s), target(s), and bystander(s), as well as any adult who witnessed the incident or may have reliable information about it. - Conducting an individual interview in a private setting with the alleged perpetrator and target.
+The Principal/ Designee shall document the extension in the investigation report and shall notify the parties involved. - The investigation shall include: - o Identifying the perpetrator(s), target(s), and bystander(s), as well as any adult who witnessed the incident or may have reliable information about it. - Conducting an individual interview in a private setting with the alleged perpetrator and target.
 The alleged perpetrator and target should never be interviewed together or in public.
-Individual interviews shall also be conducted in private with student and adult bystanders. - Determining how often the conduct occurred, any past incident or continuing pattern of behavior, and whether the target's education was affected.

-- Assessing the individual and school-wide effects of the incident relating to safety and assigning school staff to create and implement a safety plan that will restore a sense of safety for the target and other students who have been impacted. - When appropriate, preparing a Misconduct Report identifying his/her recommendation for individual consequences. - o Comprehensively documenting the details of the investigation. - When the investigation is complete, the Principal/Designee shall ensure the investigation report is attached to the Incident Report.
+Individual interviews shall also be conducted in private with student and adult bystanders. - Determining how often the conduct occurred, any past incident or continuing pattern of behavior, and whether the target's education was affected. - o Assessing the individual and school-wide effects of the incident relating to safety and assigning school staff to create and implement a safety plan that will restore a sense of safety for the target and other students who have been impacted. - Providing and/or informing the victim(s) of additional supports in the school or available in the community. - When appropriate, prepare a Misconduct Report identifying his/her recommendation for individual consequences. - o Comprehensively documenting the details of the investigation. - When the investigation is complete, the Principal/Designee shall ensure the investigation report is attached to the Incident Report.